Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Durable Objects

 • Stateful edge compute.
+Strong per-object consistency.
+Persistent WebSockets.

 Workers AI

-• Pay per token.
+• Edge GPU LLM inference (Llama, Mistral, others).
+Pay per token.

-• Case: chatbots, summarisation, image generation.
+• Use case: chatbots, summarisation, image generation.

-Cloudflare vs AWS for Edge
+Cloudflare vs AWS for edge

 Aspect Cloudflare AWS